Grenfell, Saskatchewan: Museums and other prominent points of interest

 Grenfell's Adare Museum has "a wide collection of artifacts" and a "military display, historical map of the area and [a] 1949 Fargo fire truck."
 It was a "Queen Anne revival style home" built in 1904 by Mr. and Mrs. Edward Fitz-Gerald, he "the editor and publisher of the first local newspaper in Grenfell in 1894", the purchaser of which house divided it into suites and "bequeathed [it] to the Town for senior citizens housing."
 Ultimately "the Grenfell Museum Association became curator and opened it as a museum on July 6, 1973."
 A reputation for unusual community interest in culture was demonstrated in 1974 when the choir of the then-University of Saskatchewan, Regina Campus, chose to perform in Grenfell's Community Hall among its destinations on a provincial tour.

-Grenfell Regional Park located on the west side of Grenfell features picnic, playground area, showers, food services, and a nine-hole sand greens golf course.
+Grenfell Regional Park on the west side of Grenfell features picnic, playground area, showers, food services, and a nine-hole sand greens golf course.

 Military

-Grenfell was home to one of the seven chapters of the Imperial Order of the Daughters of the Empire (IODE) established in 1909 after the Boer War, for women's aid to the war effort.
+Grenfell was home to one of the seven chapters of the Imperial Order Daughters of the Empire (IODE) established in 1909 after the Boer War, for women's aid to the war effort.
 The Royal North-West Mounted Police force detachment was established in Grenfell in 1915.
 Following World War II the militia was reorganised in 1961, the 10th Field Regiment consisted of several batteries including 65th Battery Grenfell.